 The annual Absalom Jones service is an important event in our common journey toward Becoming Beloved Community.
 It is an opportunity both to remember the Rev. Absalom Jones, ordained by Bishop William White to the diaconate in 1795 and the priesthood in 1802, and to affirm our commitment to racial reconciliation and the disassembling of racism.
 Born enslaved in Delaware in 1746, Absalom Jones founded the first African American congregation in Philadelphia, The African Episcopal Church of St. Thomas, which exists to this day, and was the first African American ordained a priest in our church.
 His courage, dedication, and deep faith can inspire in us the same spirit necessary to heal the racial divisions and injustice of our own day.

-I encourage you to remember “Blessed Absalom” on February 17, in your congregations that morning and at Christ Church that afternoon, and to contribute through the Diocesan office or directly to the Absalom Jones Fund (www.episcopalchurch.org/development/HBCU
+I urge you to remember “Blessed Absalom” on February 13, in your congregations that morning and at St. Paul’s that afternoon, and to make a gift to the Absalom Jones Fund for HBCUs.

 The Rt.
 Rev. Mark Hollingsworth, Jr.